goproxyio/goproxy.io/content/home-content.md

 go env -w GOPRIVATE="*.corp.example.com"
 ```

 Now, when you build your applications, `Go` will fetch dependencies via goproxy.io.
-See more information in the [doc](docs/getting-started.html).
+See more information in the [doc](docs/getting-started.html) and [how to use Private service](docs/goproxyio-private.html).

 ### Go version <= 1.12